ghdl/ghdl/doc/using/InvokingGHDL.rst

     These packages were created by some companies, and are popular.
 However they are not standard packages, and have been placed in the `IEEE` library without the permission from the ``ieee``.

-  mentor
-    Supply the standard packages and the following additional package:
-    ``std_logic_arith``.
-This package is a slight variation of a definitely not standard but widely misused package.

   To avoid errors, you must use the same `IEEE` library for all units of your design, and during elaboration.